 Accelerated Time to Degree

-Students are ready to enter into a career in one year after completing the Aviation program at Gallatin College.
+Students are ready to enter into a career in two years after completing the Aviation program at Gallatin College.

 Most students work full-time and class schedules usually accommodate students with responsibilities outside of school.

 Graduates of the Aviation program at Gallatin College MSU are prepared to:

 - Apply knowledge in aviation to adapt to emerging aviation trends.

 - Conduct themselves professionally and ethically.

 - Understand and analyze the role of aviation safety and human factors to the aviation industry.

 - Describe meteorology as it relates to aviation.

 - Independently fly and safely operate airplanes for which they are rated.

 - Demonstrate an understanding and the appropriate application of aeronautical principles, design characteristics, and operational limitations, for a variety of aircraft as it relates to the student's career goals.